fazman/Herman-Blink/README.md

 # Herman-Blink
 Herman-Blink is a web-based application that converts blinks to text

-It was developed to assist my friend, Herman Yunos who was paralysed after undergoing surgery and was only able to communicate with blinking his eyes.
+It was developed to assist my friend, Herman Yunus who was paralysed after undergoing surgery and was only able to communicate with blinking his eyes.
 However I didn't manage to complete it fast enough for him to make use of it.
 May he rest in peace.
 Do make a prayer for him if you come across this, he was a good man.
 May this bring benefit to someone else whom might need it.

 Thanks to https://github.com/CallMeSwal/BlinkToText for the initial inspiration on using OpenCV and many other sources of OpenCV.js tutorials to get this done.
 It is still far from complete.